Every Indiana LLC should have an operating agreement in place.

 It’s recommended by the state.
-According to Indiana Code Section 23-18-4-4, every Indiana LLC should adopt a written operating agreement to govern the company’s operating procedures.
+According to Indiana Code, Business Flexibility Act § 23-18-4-4 and § 23-18-4-5, every Indiana LLC should adopt a written operating agreement to govern the company’s operating procedures.

 - It'll prevent conflict among your business partners.
 If you're starting a multi-member LLC, having an operating agreement will prevent misunderstandings amongst your team by setting clear expectations about each partner's role and responsibilities.